-- □ the performance of the Quality Areas, the reading of which should be simplified, eliminating the comparison section between RAV and the Quality Areas of the PR, leaving only those relating to the Quality Areas; - □ the lack of some pre-requisites of knowledge relating to the two areas of intervention (school education and vocational training) despite the fact that the relationship between the Peers and the host was fluid and profitable; - □ incentives for the digitization of the documents, providing for integrated documents (to avoid transcribing the same information several times); - □ the lack, in the online mode, of some aspects of empathy that arises from face-toface contact and the ability to check the training environments.
+□ the performance of the Quality Areas/Indicators, the reading of which should be simplified; □ the lack of some pre-requisites of knowledge relating to the areas of intervention (education and training) despite the fact that the relationship between the Peers and the host was fluid and profitable; □ the incentives for the digitization of the documents, providing for integrated documents (to avoid transcribing the same information several times); □ the lack, in the online mode, of some aspects of empathy that arises from face-to-face contact and the ability to check the training environments.
+However, the provision of an online Peer Review has allowed for an optimization of time and

 However, the provision of an online Peer Review has allowed for an optimization of time and the possibility of reaching all actors in different places, making it possible to carry out the visit in all its phases.